 Internet access is a practical necessity these days, but in many areas there are only a few choices of providers, all of which are expensive.
 Here are some ways you might be able to cut your Internet bill.

-If you have an Android phone with Internet access, you might be able to “tether” it to your computer, basically allowing you to get Internet access for your computer through your phone.
+If you have an Android or iOS phone with Internet access, you might be able to “tether” it to your computer, basically allowing you to get Internet access for your computer through your phone and not pay for home Internet access.
 I wouldn’t use this technique to watch a movie or anything like that.
 It will work for normal email and light web browsing.
 Check your carrier’s policies about bandwidth and total download amounts.
 You could eat through any limits pretty quickly by doing this and actually spend more if you have the wrong kind of plan.
 But, if you have a data plan with lots of GB of data, or unlimited data, go for it.

 There are some Internet providers like Net Zero and Juno that give ten free hours of dialup access (remember that screeching noise when connecting?) per month.
 Obviously, these services are going to be slow because they are dialup, and they have big ads which make them even slower.
 They can be hard to connect to during peak times.
 Cancelling can be a bit of a pain, sometimes requiring a phone call.
 But, if you really can’t afford anything else, these services can be a last resort if you just want to hop on the Internet to grab your email and things like that.
 It won’t be very fun though.

 Net Zero and Juno also have low-cost paid dial up services start for around $10 per month.